Intro screen from Arc Browser during installation with the text “Meet the internet, again” on a blue and purple background.

 Arc Browser shown during our test, with holyfile.com open in the browser’s signature sidebar with Spaces and vertical tabs.

-Screenshot from our Arc Browser test, visiting holyfile.com and showcasing the sidebar, Spaces, and a clean, focused workflow.
+Screenshot captured during our Arc Browser test, visiting holyfile.com and showcasing the sidebar, Spaces, and its tidy, workflow-first design.

-Arc Browser is built on Chromium, so compatibility with websites and Chrome extensions is excellent.
-Still, Arc feels very different from Google Chrome in everyday use.
+Arc Browser is built on Chromium, which means top-notch compatibility with websites and Chrome extensions.
+Even so, Arc feels very different from Google Chrome in daily use.

 • Automatic archiving of tabs you don’t use